colindean/talks/document_workflow/document_workflow.md

 We assumed that our content would be lots of text, diagrams, and equations.
 We wanted a markup format that was easy to read and preferably didn't require a special program to read.
-That is, we wanted it to be reviewable on GitHub.
+That is, we wanted it to be reviewable on our code review tool.

 And, we wanted _not_ to be able to control styling within the document, except perhaps for semantic markers calling out special sections.